ziddi-shop/love-you/README.md

 │── styles.css          # Styling for both pages
 │── script.js           # JavaScript for music button
 │── img1.jpg, img2.jpg  # Your gallery images (replace with your own)
+│── mp.mp3              # Background music (replace with your own)
-│── song.mp3            # Background music (replace with your own)
+│── mp2.md              # Background music (replace with your own)
 │── README.md           # This file
 ```